 In some cases, vaginal birth is contraindicated and will not be recommended.

 Your plans may also change.
-For example, your decision to give birth vaginally may be re-evaluated during your pregnancy, and your health professional may in the end recommend a caesarean.
+For example, your decision to give birth vaginally may be re-evaluated during your pregnancy, and your healthcare provider may in the end recommend a caesarean.
 Conversely, if you are planning a C-section, your labour may begin before the date set for your caesarean and you and your doctor may decide that you can deliver vaginally.

 Preparing for a VBAC

 Preparing for a VBAC is no different from preparing for any other vaginal birth.
-For example, you can take prenatal classes or learn more about pain relief methods.
+For example, you can take prenatal classes or learn more about pain relief (see Techniques for coping with childbirth pain).

 Having a friend or family member or doula at your side throughout labour and the birth can be helpful.
 Research shows that this kind of support makes delivery go more smoothly and reduces the risk of having a C-section.
 Also remember that you can have an epidural during labour.